ralphbean/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Does it contain a velociraptor?
     1 to 3 points ( for how awesome the raptor is ).

-Did it get a head-nod from Big Bird?
-    100 points

-Did it get a head-nod from Cookie Monster?
-    100 points

 FOSSly Challenges: 10+ points
 -----------------------------